Baháʼí Faith in Bahrain

-Early Phase
+Early phase

-The founder of the Shaykhí movement, Shaykh Ahmad, was born in 1753, in the region known as Al-Bahrain or Al-Ahsa, which is on the Arabian peninsula near to modern Bahrain.
+The founder of the Shaykhí movement, Shaykh Ahmad, was born in 1753, in the region known as Al-Bahrain or Al-Ahsa, which is on the Arabian Peninsula near to modern Bahrain.
 Details of this are provided in an early Baháʼí publication, The Dawn-Breakers.
 Abu'l-Qásim Faizi and wife lived in Bahrain in the 1940s; they found one convert in the seven years of their stay.
 A documented community existed by 1949 The community acquired a center in Manama in 1954.
 It was a two-story building and rented home to care taking Baháʼís and families.
 In keeping with Baháʼí teachings the Baháʼís of Bahrain bury their dead and were first granted a cemetery at the time of Sheikh Salman Al-Khalifa, in the year 1955.
 Around 1963 the Baháʼís of Bahrain had organized a Baháʼí Local Spiritual Assembly in the capital of Manama, a national center, and was a member of a regional National Spiritual Assembly across Arabia.
 In 1968 another center was purchased which served until 1993 when another center was acquired.

-Perhaps easing the social situation in Bahrain is the fact that the Baháʼís believe in the truth message of the Prophet Muhammad, and the health and Quran, and in all texts dealing with the Prophet Muhammad as holy, a Manifestations of God, and this is reflected in the Mtbaih, a cultural behavior.
-Followers of the religion do not talking about it, do not intervene in political affairs as it is something forbidden in the religion, and that they deal with the wider community peacefully, respectful of their prayer times and days of fasting.